 - (e) Construction and practices normal or necessary for farming, irrigation, and ranching activities, including agricultural service roads and utilities on shorelands and the construction and maintenance of irrigation structures, including, but not limited to, head gates, pumping facilities, and irrigation channels.
 A feedlot of any size, all processing plants, other activities of a commercial nature, and alteration of the contour of the shorelands by leveling or filling, other than that which results from normal cultivation, shall not be considered normal or necessary farming or ranching activities. - (f) Construction or modification of navigational aids such as channel markers and anchor buoys. - (g) Construction on shorelands by an owner, lessee, or contract purchaser of a single-family residence or appurtenance for their own use or for the use of their family, which residence does not exceed a height of 35 feet above average grade level and which meets all requirements of the City, other than requirements imposed pursuant to RCW 90.58.
 Construction authorized under this exemption, shall be located landward of the OHWM. - (h) Construction of a dock, including a community dock designed for pleasure craft only and for the private non-commercial use of the owner, lessee, or contract purchaser of a single-family or multiple-family residence.
-A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities or other appurtenances.
-This exception applies when the fair market value of the dock does not exceed: - -a.
-Twenty-two thousand five hundred dollars (\$22,500) for docks that are constructed to replace existing docks, are of equal or lesser square footage than the existing dock being replaced; or - b.
-Eleven thousand two hundred (\$11,200) dollars for all other docks constructed in fresh waters. - (h) c.
-However, if subsequent construction occurs within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above, the subsequent construction shall be considered a substantial development for the purpose of this chapter.eleven thousand two hundred dollars (\$11,200).10,000, but if subsequent construction having a fair market value exceeding \$2,500.00 occurs within 5 years of completion of the prior construction, the subsequent construction shall be considered a substantial development for the purpose of this section.
-However, if subsequent construction occurs within five (5) years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above, the subsequent construction shall be considered a substantial development for the purpose of this chapter.
+This exception applies when the fair market value of the dock does not exceed \$10,000, but if subsequent construction having a fair market value exceeding \$2,500.00 occurs within 5 years of completion of the prior construction, the subsequent construction shall be considered a substantial development for the purpose of this section. - (i) Operation, maintenance, repair, or construction of canals, waterways, drains, reservoirs, or other facilities that now exist or are hereafter created or developed as a part of an irrigation system for the primary purpose of making use of system waters, including return flow and artificially stored groundwater from the irrigation of lands. - (j) The marking of property lines or corners on state-owned lands, when such marking does not significantly interfere with normal public use of the surface of the water. - (k) Operation and maintenance of existing and future system of dikes, drains, or other facilities existing on September 8, 1975 (where water is being drained from irrigation runoff or shallow groundwater levels artificially recharged through irrigation, and that), which are created, developed or utilized primarily as a part of an agricultural drainage or diking system.